Stephen Harper

-Harper studied economics, earning a bachelor's degree in 1985 and a master's degree in 1991.
-He was one of the founders of the Reform Party of Canada and was first elected in 1993 in Calgary West.
-He did not seek re-election in the 1997 federal election, instead joining and later leading the National Citizens Coalition, a conservative lobbyist group.
-In 2002, he succeeded Stockwell Day as leader of the Canadian Alliance, the successor to the Reform Party, and returned to parliament as leader of the Official Opposition.
-In 2003, Harper negotiated the merger of the Canadian Alliance with the Progressive Conservative Party of Canada to form the Conservative Party of Canada and was elected as the party's first leader in March 2004.
-In the 2004 federal election, the new party lost its first election to the Liberal Party led by Paul Martin.
-From 2002 to 2015 as party leader, leader of the Official Opposition, and then prime minister, Harper represented the riding of Calgary Southwest in Alberta.
-He represented Calgary Heritage from 2015 until 2016.
+Harper studied economics, earning his bachelor's and master's degrees in 1985 and 1991, respectively, from the University of Calgary.
+He was one of the founders of the Reform Party of Canada and was first elected to Parliament in the 1993 federal election in the riding of Calgary West.
+He did not seek re-election in 1997, and instead joined and later led the National Citizens Coalition, a conservative lobbyist group.
+In 2002, he succeeded Stockwell Day as leader of the Canadian Alliance, the successor to the Reform Party, and returned to Parliament as leader of the Official Opposition.
+In 2003, Harper and Peter MacKay negotiated the merger of the Canadian Alliance with the Progressive Conservative Party of Canada to form the Conservative Party of Canada.
+Harper was elected as the party's first leader in 2004.
+In the 2004 federal election, the Conservative Party lost to the Liberal Party led by Paul Martin.
+Following the defeat of Martin's government in a motion of no confidence, Harper led the Conservatives to a minority government in the 2006 federal election.

-The 2006 federal election resulted in a minority government led by the Conservative Party with Harper becoming the 22nd prime minister of Canada.
-During his first term, Harper confronted the In and Out scandal, reduced the goods and services tax to five percent, and passed the Federal Accountability Act, the Québécois nation motion, and the Veterans' Bill of Rights.
-After the 2008 federal election, in which the Conservative Party won a larger minority, Harper prorogued Parliament to defeat a non-confidence motion by a potential coalition of opposition parties, passed the Economic Action Plan in response to the Great Recession, and ordered military intervention during the First Libyan Civil War.
-In March 2011, a no-confidence vote found his government to be in contempt of Parliament, triggering a federal election in which the Conservatives won a majority government.
-During his third term, Harper withdrew Canada from the Kyoto Protocol, launched Operation Impact in opposition to ISIL, repealed the long-gun registry, passed the Anti-terrorism Act, 2015, launched Canada's Global Markets Action Plan, and grappled with controversies surrounding the Canadian Senate expenses scandal and the Robocall scandal.
+During Harper's premiership, he faced the In and Out scandal, reduced the goods and services tax (GST) to 5%, and passed the Federal Accountability Act, the Québécois nation motion, and the Veterans' Bill of Rights.
+After the Conservatives won a larger minority government in the 2008 federal election, Harper prorogued Parliament to avoid defeat by a proposed coalition of opposition parties, enacted the Economic Action Plan of personal income tax cuts and infrastructure investments in response to the Great Recession, introduced the tax-free savings account, and ordered military intervention during the First Libyan Civil War.
+In March 2011, a no-confidence vote found Harper's government to be in contempt of Parliament, triggering a federal election in which the Conservatives won a majority government.
+Harper then repealed the long-gun registry, privatized the Canadian Wheat Board, and enacted the Anti-terrorism Act, 2015.
+His government significantly reduced Canada's budget deficit from $55.6 billion in 2009 to $2.9 billion in 2015.
+In foreign policy, Harper's government withdrew Canada from the Kyoto Protocol, launched Canada's Global Markets Action Plan, negotiated free trade agreements including the Comprehensive Economic and Trade Agreement (CETA), and initiated military operations against ISIL and in response to the Russian annexation of Crimea.
+Harper's Conservatives also faced controversies in the Robocall scandal and the Canadian Senate expenses scandal, and confronted the Idle No More movement.